-Hrs Frontal teaching 1 Description of the course aims and initial test 1 History of Physics and its relevance in researcher / teacher training 2 Scientific knowledge from the physical point of view.
-The role of models 4 Elements of the philosophy of science.
-The dynamism of the history of science 6 The classical heritage 2 Construction of new foundations of Science.
+Hrs Frontal teaching 1 Description of the course aims and initial test 4 Physics foundations and history and their relevance in researcher / teacher training.
+Conceptual, epistemological, linguistic and didactic nodes of the teaching and learning processes of physics.
+3 Scientific knowledge from the physical point of view.
+The role of models in research and in education 4 Elements of the philosophy of science.
+The dynamism of the history of science 4 The classical heritage 2 Construction of new foundations of Science.
 1600.
 2 Galileo Galilei and his students 2 Light, vacuum and matter in the seventeenth century 2 The pre-Newtonian science 2 Newton's Principia 2 Completion of Classical Physics.
-2 Il secolo della luce 6 Electricity 'and the fundamental laws of the electromagnetic field 6 Energy, work, heat.
-The laws of Thermodynamics 1 The structure of matter: the classical atom 1 Problems for Classical Physics 2 The pre-relativistic theories of Lorentz and Poincare.
+2 Il secolo della luce 5 Electricity 'and the fundamental laws of the electromagnetic field 4 Energy, work, heat.
+The laws of Thermodynamics 1 The structure of matter: the classical atom 1 Problems for Classical Physics 1 The pre-relativistic theories of Lorentz and Poincare.
 The crisis of Fundaments in the early decades of '900.
-The birth of the Theory of Relativity 6 Quantum Physics
+The birth of the Theory of Relativity 3 Quantum Physics